KaiSaikyo/InAuto/README.md

 Lecturer: Mr Kok Peng Chow

-To avoid any future plagiarism, this repository will be privated when the after semester ends for the batch of 2024, once the results are released.
+To avoid any future plagiarism, this repository will be privated when after the semester ends in 2024, once the results are released.
 Should the lecturers wish to review it again, they may fork the repository.